 All undocumented vessels, with few exceptions, must be registered with DOBOR, which assigns a unique registration number to each vessel.
 This number is used for search and rescue, safety control, and theft prevention.
 Boat owners affix the registration number on each side of the hull in a manner to ensure that it is legible.

 Proper number display is the sole responsibility of both the boat owner and the boat operator.

 EXCEPTIONS TO REGISTRATION

-Exceptions to the registration requirement may include boats that are manually propelled, eight (8) feet or less in length and propelled solely by sail, certain public vessels, documented (federally registered) vessels, foreign vessels and vessels from another State in Hawaii’s waters for 60 days or less, a ship’s lifeboats used solely for lifesaving purposes.
+Exceptions to the registration requirement include boats that are manually propelled, eight (8) feet or less in length and propelled solely by sail, certain public vessels, documented (federally registered) vessels, foreign vessels, vessels from another State in Hawaii’s waters for 60 days or less, a ship’s lifeboats used solely for lifesaving purposes, and any motorized vessel whose propulsion machinery produces less than five (5) horsepower.
 Owners of undocumented vessels vessel may apply for a registration number even if the boat is exempt from Hawaii’s numbering requirements.